jeffreybrowning/graphql_project/README.md

 2. Tests

 Since python 2.7, the `TestCase` class from the `unittest` module in Python's standard library has built-in test discovery and runner from the command line.
-To run tests, type the following in the `Kiva` directory.
+To run tests:

 ```
 python -m unittest